dvukadinovic/globin/readme.md

 Development version of code for inversion of atomic and atmospheric parameters simultaneously.

+## Installation

+Install package in editable mode:

+'pip3 install -e /path/to/package'

 ## Synthesis

 For simple synthesis we requiere two parameters: atmosphere and number of threads for computations to use.
-Also, we are requiered and to write wavelength grid data on which we want to synthesise spectrum.
+Also, we are requiered and to write wavelength grid data on which we want to synthesise spectrum (old).

 ## Inversion

 In inversion case we need observations, nodes and values of parameters in nodes.
-Wavelength grid is determined from observations (we assume that wavelength grid is stored with observations).
+Wavelength grid is determined from observations (we assume that wavelength grid is stored with observations; old).

 ## Input files